 - Internal .journal.db and properties.fld clean-up.
 Older obsolete properties files, which are no longer used, that may slow down the system.
-You can use standard Windows del or Linux/macOS rm commands to remove these files altogether:
+You can use standard Windows and Linux/macOS commands to remove these files altogether:

 Note: The Kerio Connect engine should be stopped before the deletion.